hatlabs/SH-wg-firmware/README.md

 <img src="media/wifi_selection.jpg" width="40%" />

 The network name is "Configure sh-wg-xxxxxxxxxxxx", the last 12 digits corresponding to the device unique identifier.
 You also need to provide a password to connect to the configuration portal.
-The password is "thisisfine".
+The password is "abcdabcd".

 Once you have successfully connected to the configuration portal, you should be automatically presented with the WiFi configuration front page: